jmau111-org/jm-twitter-cards/readme.md

 ## Description ##

-This is the github version of the official repository for JM Twitter Cards.
-It's hardly a fork but I'm working on !
-I'm trying to improve code structure and I'm adding some cool stuffs.
+This is the GitHub version of the JM Twitter Cards plugin.

 Want to fork?
 Please fork the trunk version and not the master version, URL is here : https://github.com/jmau111/jm-twitter-cards/tree/trunk

 ## Important to know ##

-To get this work, use composer :
+To get this work:

 ```
 git clone https://github.com/jmau111/jm-twitter-cards.git && cd jm-twitter-cards